Skip to main content

 CCK Law: Our Vital Role in Veterans Law

-Ulcerative colitis is a chronic disease resulting from an abnormal reaction of the immune system.
-Specifically, it occurs when the immune system causes inflammation and ulcers to the inner lining of the large intestine.
+Ulcerative colitis (UC) is a chronic disease resulting from an abnormal reaction of the immune system.
+Specifically, it occurs when the immune system causes inflammation and ulcers to the inner lining of the large intestine, as explained by the CDC in 2024.

 This condition can start suddenly or begin gradually and may worsen over time.
 There are times where a person may not be experiencing symptoms, however these periods of remission can last anywhere from a few weeks to years.